Nazar04u/Websocket_chat/README.md

 ## Features
 - RESTful APIs for managing websocket and http connection.
-- Authoriation of each user.
+- Authorization of each user.
 - Admin features for group chats.

 ---